October is Halloween Safety Month, and it’s a time to ensure you and the family have a safe, happy, and healthy holiday. | Download PDF version

 Safety Tips for Motorists

-- Be on the lookout for Trick-or-Treaters – Children walking on roadways, medians and curbs in neighborhoods.
+- Keep your eyes open for trick or treaters on roadways, medians and curbs in neighborhoods.

 - Enter and exit driveways and alleys carefully

 - At twilight and later in the evening, watch for children in dark clothing